typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   }
 ```

-This is using an `AtomicBoolean` for thread-safety concerns, but don't
-shy away from using intrinsic locks / mutexes via `synchronize` blocks
-or whatever else concurrency primitives the JVM provides.
-This is
-unfortunately the drawback of working with shared memory concurrency.

-Note that in this example it is the cancelation logic itself that
+In this example it is the cancelation logic itself that calls
-calls `in.close()`, but the call is safe due to the thread-safe guard
+`in.close()`, but the call is safe due to the thread-safe guard that
-that we're creating by usage of an atomic `getAndSet`.
+we're creating by usage of an atomic `getAndSet`.

+This is using an `AtomicBoolean` for thread-safety, but don't shy away
+from using intrinsic locks / mutexes via `synchronize` blocks or
+whatever else concurrency primitives the JVM provides, whatever is
+needed in these side effectful functions.
+And don't worry, this is
+usually needed only in `IO.cancelable`, `IO.async` or `IO.apply`, as
+these builders represents the FFI for interacting with the impure
+world, aka the dark side, otherwise once you're in `IO`'s context, you
+can compose concurrent tasks using higher level tools.

+Shared memory concurrency is unfortunately both the blessing and the
+curse of working with kernel threads.
+Not a big problem on N:1
+platforms like JavaScript, but there you don't get in-process CPU
+parallelism either.
+Such is life, a big trail of tradeoffs.

 ### Versus the "async interruption" from Haskell